apify/apify-sdk-js/packages/actor-scraper/web-scraper/README.md

 -   ##### **`env: Object`**

-    A map of all relevant values set by the Apify platform to the actor run via the `APIFY_` environment variables.
+    A map of all relevant values set by the Apify platform to the Actor run via the `APIFY_` environment variables.
-    For example, you can find here information such as actor run ID, timeouts, actor run memory, etc.
+    For example, you can find here information such as Actor run ID, timeouts, Actor run memory, etc.
     For the full list of available values, see
     <a href="https://sdk.apify.com/api/apify/interface/ApifyEnv" target="_blank"><code>ApifyEnv</code></a>
     interface in Apify SDK.